Introduction to R Programming Language

 There is a special type of data in R, which is called a Factor.
 This type of data is where things are divided into classes.

 You can find the individual number or groups within the data structure using subscripts.
 It will be very much useful.

 X <- rnorm (10, 2, 0.1)

-In this example, a vector is created in the name X which is made up of 10 random numbers derived from a normal distribution with the mean value being 2 and standard deviation 0.1.
+In this example, a vector is created in the name X, which is made up of 10 random numbers derived from a normal distribution with the mean value being 2 and a standard deviation of 0.1.

 Subscripts do not necessarily have to be single numbers.
 It can be an object or even a function.
 Logical expressions can also be included in the subscript.

 A subset is a function that is used to derive part of a matrix or data frame.
 It has three main sections – first, the name of the subset, second, a logical expression, third which informs R about which columns to choose.

 From the below table, you can create a subset